magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 - Number of included objects (entities)
 - List presenting how many objects of each type is assigned to the campaign

-Also, you can view a campaign on edit form of a staged entity, which it is assigned to.
-And in a preview mode, you can watch a list of campaigns to select one or another.
+Also, staged entity displays the campaigns it has been assigned to.
+In preview mode, you can select a campaign from the list of campaigns.

 #### Preview a campaign